ArchangelX360/gradle-icon-generator-plugin/README.md

 As a benefit, the state is compatible with the incremental behaviour, indeed, only part of the full state is read, the state of changed files only.
 This reduces the "Task action execution" time and the memory footprint of the plugin task execution.

+##### Compact and sharable state

+We chose to implement the state as compact as possible, we minimized the amount of information stored in the state files.
+Within a state file, output paths will be stored relative to the deepest common directory, and this deepest common directory in turn relative to the `outputFolder`.

+Each path is at best relative to the  project directory (state filename for example), or relative to the `outputFolder` (the deepest common directory, and by extension the output files stored in state files).
+The absence of absolute path makes the cache sharable amongst different machines that will build your project in the usual configuration.

+*Beware nonetheless that if you declare input files of outside the project directory, the plugin will still work, but the task cache might not be sharable unless the directory structure of these input files, relative to the project directory, is common to your organisation (e.g. versioned in a VCS, agreed upon by convention, etc.).*

 ##### Discarded options for having no state